Marketing91

 1. Reading

 Reading helps an individual to learn more words and thereby to increase the vocabulary.
 When an individual reads more, he/she then knows the right way to communicate in a particular language.
 The weakness of the language skills gets eliminated through this method.
 It is recommended to read more about the field in which you are currently working.
-This is more effective.
+This is more effective communication.

 2. Listening